danielsguima/ThePokeGOBot/README.md

 - `BOT_TOKEN` with your Telegram Bot Token
 - `123456` with your Telegram ID (some commands will only respond to this ID), that can be found by starting a conversation with [this bot](https://telegram.me/getidsbot)
-- `en` with any of the available languages (one of the folder names inside `/locale` directory). *Let it empty ("") or put an unavailable language to set it to the default language (Brazilian Portuguese)*
+- `en` with any of the available languages (one of the folder names inside `/locale` directory).
+If empty or set to an unavailable language it will be set to the main language (English).
+- `YOUR_USERNAME` with your Telegram username

 5. Add the bot to a supergroup and give it administrator rights
 6. Enjoy the bot!